Updated: Jan 19

-Manual Osteopathy uses a gentle approach in relieving pregnancy back pain.
+Manual Osteopath Treatment uses a gentle approach in relieving pregnancy back pain.

 Most women experience back pain during pregnancy.